At this point in time, is there anything missing in the AR-15 world?

-Removing the barrel and replacing it will cause a minimal impact shift and allows the end-user to swap barrels of various lengths with ease.
+Removing the barrel and replacing it will cause a minimal impact shift and allow the end-user to easily swap barrels of various lengths.

 The lower receiver is an LMT MARS-L receiver that grants users near complete ambidexterity.
 You get an ambi bolt catch, magazine release, and safety, making the gun-friendly to even the wrong-handed.